Toufool/AutoSplit/README.md

 (This is not required for normal use)

-- Microsoft Visual C++ 14.0 or greater may be required.
+- Microsoft Visual C++ 14.0 or greater may be required to build the executable.
 Get it with [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
+- Node is optional, but required for complete linting (using Pyright).
 - Read [requirements.txt](/scripts/requirements.txt) for information on how to install, run and build the python code
   - Run `.\scripts\install.bat` to install all dependencies
   - Run the app directly with `py .\src\AutoSplit.py [--auto-controlled]`